MicrosoftDocs/Viva/Viva/goals/get-to-know-okrs.md

 ## How can I ensure OKR program success at my company?

-You can ensure OKR program success at your company by following the recommended strategies in the Viva Goals Adoption Guide.
+You can ensure OKR program success at your company by following the recommended strategies in the [Viva Goals Adoption Guide] (https://go.microsoft.com/fwlink/?linkid=2193441).
 At a high level, OKR success requires three components:

 |Core Component  |Description  |
 |---------|---------|